A careless error was committed and the science tests for both the 7s and 8s are being remarked. Apologies for the delay. It shall not happen again.

 ..
 Police were called to a day care centre where a three-year-old was resisting a rest.

 ..
-Did you hear about the fellow whose whole left side was cut off?
-He's all right now.
+Did you hear about the fellow whose whole left side was

 ..
 A bicycle can't stand alone; it is two tired.